'I always expected Canada to help me,' Jack Letts, known as Jihadi Jack, says after losing British citizenship | CBC News

 'Never killed anyone'

-Letts told ITV News he's not a murderer or torturer, just a person who made a stupid mistake, and going to Syria "was probably the stupidest thing I've ever done.
+Letts told ITV News this week that he's not a murderer or torturer, just a person who made a stupid mistake, and going to Syria "was probably the stupidest thing I've ever done.

 I only ever fought the Syrian regime which killed more than a million Syrians- Jack Letts, known as Jihadi Jack